 Example of a cart abandonment survey by Qualaroo

 In order to optimize the response rate, and to level the playing field, I recommend including incentives for users who fill in your form.
 You can offer a voucher stripping away all the shipping costs, or giving 10% off the order.
-Survey incentive is an oft-discussed topic, for which you can find more details in this article.
+Survey incentive is an oft-discussed topic.

 This is for example what Casper does for some of their exit surveys:

 Last, but not least, when setting up your exit survey, make sure to target the visitors leaving with something in their cart.
 In order to achieve that, you could try targeting the people already within your conversion funnel (URL based targeting) or use a more advanced setup to match users with items in their cart.

 Landing Page Abandonment Survey

 Website exit surveys also come in handy for landing page optimization and copy validation.